platformsh/platformsh-docs/sites/friday/src/get-started/laravel/deploy/configure.md

 git commit -m "Add {{< vendor/name >}} configuration files"
 ```

-The following step is to connect it with Laravel Bridge:
+The following step is to connect it with Laravel Bridge.

 {{< guide-buttons next="Connect to {{< vendor/name >}}" >}}